Course Guide

 Advanced Placement English Literature and Composition provides motivated high-school seniors with a college-level course that prepares them to take the Advanced Placement Examination.
 The Advanced Placement test includes both objective and essay sections and challenges students’ ability to read prose and poetry.
 Advanced Placement English Literature and Composition has a rigorous reading requirement which gives the students a broad background in the three major genres of fiction, poetry, and drama.
 Analytical skills, the ability to synthesize what has been learned, and composition skills are stressed.
 Students are provided with a stimulating atmosphere through activities that challenge and help develop their logic, creativity, insight and technology skills.

-PREREQUISITES: Completion of AP English Language or A- or above in HN English 11 with teacher recommendation and a passing score on an AP Literature writing placement test.
+PREREQUISITES: Completion of AP English Language or A- or above in HN English 11.
 See AP policies on page 5.

 • Intro to Journalism